loading

 In particular, animal products like red meat, and food waste contribute substantially to environmental problems and may preclude achieving the 2°C climate target, even if all other sectors are decarbonized.
 Yet, consumer habits, culture, and social norms play a determining role when it comes to food consumption and waste behavior.
 Policymakers tend to shy away from intervening in citizens’ personal lives because they fear political backlash.
 My research offers policy-relevant solutions to minimizing this trade-off between the effectiveness and political feasibility of food policies.
 For example, I study how differently designed packages of supply- and demand-side policies affect meat markets by inducing technological innovation in meat substitutes, altering the behaviors of actors across food supply chains (e.g., consumers, producers, investors), and feeding back into the political economy of food system transformation.

-Currently, I am the principal investigator of the SNIS-funded project (2021-2023) „The political economy of meat system transformation“
+I am the principal investigator of a Mercator-funded project on the political economy of plant-based food supply chains and the SNIS-funded project „The political economy of meat system transformation“

 In the SNIS project, I am coordinating a large transdisciplinary network of researchers (e.g., from ETH Zurich, Oeschger Centre, Princeton University, University of Bath, Exeter University, Cardiff University, Fudan University, NAHhaft Institute, University of Groningen) and decision-makers from international (e.g., FAO, OECD) and non-governmental organizations (e.g., SYSTEMIQ/FOLU coalition, Heinrich Böll foundation, WWF).
 Furthermore, as a principal member of the research project on the socio-ecological transformation of food systems funded by the German Environmental Agency, I co-authored several research reports about the political economy of different policies and transformation pathways for achieving climate mitigation in the food sector.
 I also contributed to a research project funded by the Swiss Federal Office for the Environment on food waste policymaking.